Some of the common reasons for low mobile checkout conversion rates are:

 If you have a high number of hesitant visitors, they may want to view every link which could take up so much time.

-Reduce links on checkout page A great way to reduce distractions is by removing the number of links you have on your checkout page (since the goal is to keep them on the page.)
+A great way to reduce distractions is by removing the number of links you have on your checkout page (since the goal is to keep them on the page).

-Below, see how Made uses dropdown accordions to provide help with customers’ frequently asked questions.
+Below, see how American Eagle uses dropdown accordions to provide help with customers’ frequently asked questions.

-Take advantage of this situation by providing an option to save card information on your eCommerce store.
+Take advantage of this situation – provide an option to save card information on your eCommerce store.

 This way returning customers can easily use a saved card to complete their transaction on the spot.